prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

 As I added more functionality I noticed verifying the game's functionality became more tedious.
 I know, I know, I should add some [tests](https://kentcdodds.com/blog/write-tests) at some point.
 I found using a state machine and also XState's visualiser helped me model the game with more confidence.

-For a more complex component or application, I believe this library can be useful along side other solutions to state management.
+For a more complex component or application, I believe this library can be useful alongside other solutions to state management.
 It [isn't a silver bullet](http://worrydream.com/refs/Brooks-NoSilverBullet.pdf) for state management but it certainly will be a valuable tool in my toolbox.

 ---